VincentMao/MR_VOP_kMeans/README.md

-The 10-g Q matrix is too large for uploading, so we omitted for now.
-Can provide off-line.
+The 10-g Q matrix now available in the shared link.